Do you cringe at video of your dance?

 - Focus on the good

-- A great crew and super useful critique for you!
+- A great crew and super useful information for you!

 This way, everyone will be poised for the holiday season with new tools and new confidence.